junxit/us-congress-bills-113/metadata.md

 - 2013-02-12 — Mr. Whitfield moved to suspend the rules and pass the bill.
 - 2013-02-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H442)
 - 2013-02-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H442)
+- 2013-02-13 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.